How to Get Along with Colleagues

-The importance of good relationships at work is hard to overestimate.
-Employers prefer their staff to work in a team rather than individually due to a well-known synergy effect that allows the team to achieve more than a group of individuals.
+The importance of good connections at the office is hard to overestimate.
+Employers prefer their staff to operate in a team rather than individually due to a well-known synergy effect that allows the team to achieve more than a group of individuals.
 This is often reflected in job listings – ‘team player’ is a common trait employers expect the candidates to have regardless of the industry.
-Whether you work for a multinational corporation or a small local business, good relationships in the office help us be more productive and feel happier with the job in general.
+Whether you operate for a multinational corporation or a small local business, good contacts in the office help us be more productive and feel happier with the job in general.

 This doesn’t mean that you should become everyone’s best friend, though.
-Moreover, you might have one or several difficult coworkers that you struggle to get along with.
-However, it is possible to strengthen the relationships even with difficult people and work well as a part of the team.
-Today, our professional resume cover letter writer shares some insights on how to build healthy and positive workplace interactions.
+Moreover, you might have one or several difficult coemployees that you struggle to get along with.
+However, it is possible to strengthen the connections even with difficult people and perform well as a part of the team.
+Today, our professional CV cover letter writer shares some insights on how to build healthy and positive business interactions.

 Getting along well with colleagues: why it’s important